 This retrieving of shadow, of the parts of self we’ve disowned, is an act of integrity.
 When we say someone has “integrity”, what do we mean?
 Usually we mean that we experience them as congruent; their speech matches their actions.
 We deem them trustworthy.

 One way of understanding personal integrity is this –

 Integrity is strength obtained through wholeness.

-Wholeness is attained through the reclaiming of our shadow.
-“Acting with integrity” doesn’t mean acting according to some high moral code as much as it means expressing oneself as a whole, integrated person; one who has done some work making themselves whole by integrating their unconscious shadow parts.
-This work is probably never complete, but rather a lifelong journey.
-There are milestones and significant accomplishments along the way but no definite destination.
+This work is probably never complete, but is a lifelong journey.
+There are milestones and significant accomplishments along the way but no definite end.
 It’s unlikely that we ever become fully conscious beings with nothing to hide and no shadow to protect, although that is a worthy ideal, and is perhaps one way of understanding the quest for spiritual enlightenment.

 Interestingly, if we deny the existence of shadow, of the disowned fears and desires in our self and others, we will always take literally the failures of integrity we see around and within us.
 We will judge harshly and assume we are being treated with hurtful intention.
 If, however, we acknowledge the existence of shadow, and recognize how shadow protects itself by acting out from beneath conscious awareness, we may respond appropriately without undue judgement and bitterness.

 Read the first 10 pages free.

 Trying to grow, fix, change, understand or save your marriage?
 I provide couples therapy, marriage counselling, coaching and mentoring to individuals and couples on the issues that make or break relationships – Sessions by telephone/skype worldwide.
 Email firstname.lastname@example.org to request a client info package. www.JusticeSchanfarber.com